kevinferg/msm-md-mc/README.md

 }
 ```

 Then, the potential can be applied to each particle pair in a system.
-This code does so, and then exports a table of distance, poetntial energy, and force information to a file.
+This code sets up the custom potential, and then prints a table of distance, potential energy, and force information to a file.

 ```
 MDSystem sys;                      // Create system